Saudi gunman tweeted against US before naval base shooting

 “This has been done for many decades,” Trump said on Saturday.
 “I guess we’re going to have to look into the whole procedure.
 We’ll start that immediately.”

+Saudi Arabia’s government so far has not commented on a possible motive for the shooting, nor offered any information about the promised investigation.

+Meanwhile, the daily Saudi newspaper Okaz published an interview with Othman Alshamrani, a man it described as an extended family member of the shooting suspect from his hometown in the kingdom’s Asir province.
+“This individual act does not represent us, nor his family nor his tribe,” the relative said, adding that the slain man was from a family with members who have well served their nation in military posts.

 Balsamo reported from Washington.
-Associated Press reporters Lolita Baldor, Ben Fox, and Robert Burns in Washington; Jon Gambrell in Dubai; Bobby Caina Calvan in Tallahassee, Florida; and Tamara Lush in Tampa, Florida, contributed to this report.
+Associated Press reporters Lolita Baldor, Ben Fox, and Robert Burns in Washington; Jon Gambrell and Aya Batrawy in Dubai; Bobby Caina Calvan in Tallahassee, Florida; and Tamara Lush in Tampa, Florida, contributed to this report.

 This story has been corrected to restore dropped words in Florida Gov. Ron DeSantis’ quote.